phottovy/time_series_forecasting/README.md

 ![q3][6]
 ![q4][7]

-As you can see, there is a very clear drop off in activity on the weekends.This basic discovery shows some consistency in the data that will help with forecasting.
+As you can see, there is a very clear drop off in activity on the weekends.
+This basic discovery shows some consistency in the data that will help with forecasting.

 #### Initial Analytics
 Two common approaches to find patterns in the data are Time Series Decomposition and Testing for Stationarity: